webonyx/graphql-php/docs/type-system/object-types.md

 # Field Resolution
 Field resolution is the primary mechanism in **graphql-php** for returning actual data for your fields.
-It is implemented using `resolveField` callback in type definition or `resolve` callback in field definition (which has precedence).
+It is implemented using `resolveField` callable in type definition or `resolve` callable in field definition (which has precedence).

-Read section on [Data Fetching]() for complete description of this process.
+Read section on [Data Fetching](../data-fetching.md) for complete description of this process.

 # Custom Metadata
 All types in **graphql-php** accept configuration array.
 In some cases you may be interested in